pars-linux/web/trunk/web/developer.pardus.org.tr/source/guides/licensing/licensing_guidelines.rst

     * prohibitions on reverse engineering, disassembly or decompilation
     * restricting to use in conjunction with the hardware associated with the firmware license

-If the maintainer unsure about the firmare licence, he can ask `Pardus devel list <http://liste.pardus.org.tr/mailman/listinfo/pardus-devel>`_, and the other experienced maintainers will examine this.
+If the maintainer unsure about the firmare licence, he can ask `Pardus developer list <http://liste.pardus.org.tr/mailman/listinfo/pardus-devel>`_, and the other experienced maintainers will examine this.